 Rita

-Barros is a freelance photographer living in New York City since
+Barros lives in New York City since

-1980.
+1980 and teaches Photography at NYU.
 She has a MA in Art in Media: Studio Art from New

-York University/International Center of Photography. and a
+York University/International Center of Photography, and a

 B.A., majoring in Photography from SUNY (State University of New